m-rei/youtube-opml-exporter-script/README.md

 Whenever you visit
 > https://www.youtube.com/feed/channels

-it will automatically start a download of the OPML file which it created by scraping the content of the site.
+it will automatically download the OPML file which it created by scraping the content of the site.

 This script could potentiall be used by Chrome via its Tampermonkey addon, but I have not tested it.